piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 These are some things I believe would help you improve your experience on Windows.

+- Decrease scaling.

+- Get bash back.

 - Better Command Line and terminals!

-If you miss using your temrinal
+If you miss using your terminal on Linux, fear not, because you are not alone and some good people have made